SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/tracked-links/define-link-actions.md

 1. Check **Follow-up** to activate this function.
 2. **Task/Appointment**: Choose if you want to create a task or an appointment in SuperOffice CRM.
 3. **Description**: Enter a description of the task/appointment.
-This might be, for example, which mailing it relates to, which link the recipient clicked, and possibly how the task/appointment should be followed up.
+For example, which mailing it relates to, which link the recipient clicked, and possibly how the task/appointment should be followed up.
 4. **Project**: Here you select a project which the task/appointment should be linked to.
 Type the beginning of a name to start the quick search.
 5. **Task**: Select the required task or appointment type.
 6. **Created by**: Select which user should be responsible for the task/appointment, or click the **Select active user** button ![icon][img1] to choose yourself.